NEO-Grid: A Neural Approximation Framework for Optimization and Control in Distribution Grids: Numerical Results

 All simulations and experiments were conducted on a personal laptop (Dell Inspiron 16 Plus 7640) running Windows 11 Home (Build 26100), equipped with an Intel CPU (Intel64 Family 6 Model 170, $\sim$1.4~GHz), 32~GB of RAM, and an NVIDIA GeForce RTX 4060 Laptop GPU with 8~GB of VRAM.

 Neural network models were implemented and trained using PyTorch.
 Data generation and power flow simulations were performed using the Pandapower library.
-All experiments and results are fully reproducible; the source code and datasets will be made publicly available on GitHub upon publication.
+All experiments and results are fully reproducible; the source code and datasets are publicly available on GitHub at: \url{https://github.com/MFHChehade/Neo-Grid}.

 \paragraph{Experimental Datasets.} We construct two distinct datasets to support the learning-based modeling and control evaluations.
 All data is generated using the \texttt{Pandapower} toolbox, using a fixed nominal operating point for the IEEE 33-bus network (see Section~3).
 At this nominal point, all active and reactive power values are interpreted as consumption.
 All quantities are expressed in per-unit (p.u.) on a 1~MVA base.